French gay marriage opponents stage big Paris march

 Once the bulk of protesters had gone home, clashes erupted between hardliners wielding sticks and riot police, filling the Invalides Esplanade with tear gas.
 The violence was less severe than at the end of previous demonstrations, however.

-Police said 150,000 marched on Sunday while protest organizers said a million people took part.
+Police said 150,000 marched on Sunday while protest organisers said a million people took part.

 WARNINGS OF VIOLENCE IGNORED